-Big Bear Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Big Bear Lake is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Big Bear Lake who work in sales jobs (15.82%), office and administrative support (12.02%), and food service (9.64%).
+Unlike some cities, Big Bear Lake isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Big Bear Lake are a mix of both white- and blue-collar jobs.
+Overall, Big Bear Lake is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Big Bear Lake who work in sales jobs (16.40%), management occupations (12.28%), and office and administrative support (10.31%).

-The per capita income in Big Bear Lake in 2010 was $30,115, which is upper middle income relative to California and the nation.
-This equates to an annual income of $120,460 for a family of four.
+The per capita income in Big Bear Lake in 2010 was $31,904, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $127,616 for a family of four.
 However, Big Bear Lake contains both very wealthy and poor people as well.

-Big Bear Lake is a somewhat ethnically-diverse city.
+Big Bear Lake is a very ethnically-diverse city.
 The people who call Big Bear Lake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Big Bear Lake residents report their race to be White, followed by Native Hawaiian.
+The greatest number of Big Bear Lake residents report their race to be White, followed by Black or African-American.
 Big Bear Lake also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.69% of the city’s residents.
-Important ancestries of people in Big Bear Lake include German, Irish, Italian, and Polish.
+People of Hispanic or Latino origin account for 21.34% of the city’s residents.
+Important ancestries of people in Big Bear Lake include Irish, English, Italian, and Dutch.

 The most common language spoken in Big Bear Lake is English.
 Other important languages spoken here include Spanish and Arabic.